nus-cs2103-AY2122S2/ip/docs/README.md

 Marks/Unmarks the specified task in the list as done or not done.

-Format for `mark` : `mark index`
+Format for `mark` : `mark INDEX`

-Format for `unmark` : `unmark index`
+Format for `unmark` : `unmark INDEX`

-- `index` would be the index of the task to be deleted from the list.
+- `INDEX` would be the index of the task to be deleted from the list.

 Example usage : `mark 1`

 Expected outcome: TaskJamie will mark the task at index 1 and should show a message `Nice!
-I've marked this task as done:``task description` and TaskJamie would Mark and `X` on that task to signify that the task is done.
+I've marked this task as done: task_description` and TaskJamie would Mark and `X` on that task to signify that the task is done.
 The negation is true as well (for unmark).